-- Gain an awareness and general understanding what text structures are
+- Gain an awareness and general understanding of what text structures are

-- Learn what clues they can use to identify the text structure of a piece of writing
+- Learn what clues can identify the text structure of a piece of writing

-Step 1: Distribute the Text Structures Chart (PDF) and explain what text structures are and what clues students can use to identify text structures.
+Step 1: Distribute the Text Structures Chart printable and explain what text structures are and what clues students can use to identify text structures.

 Step 2: Help students understand the importance of understanding text structure by explaining that a reader who is aware of the patterns that are being used can anticipate the kind of information that will be presented.